-The Cardinal's visit to Hawthorne College.
-College.
-Columbus College at Hawthorne, New York, where the Salesians are carrying on flourishing scholastic work, was honoured by a visit from His Eminence Cardinal Vannutelli during the Eucharistic portunities and to correspond with the generous efforts made for their mental and moral training.
+Columbus College at Haw-The Cardinal's visit to Hawthorne thorne, New York, where the Salesians are carrying on College. flourishing scholastic work, was honoured by a visit from His Eminence Cardinal Vannutelli during the Eucharistic portunities and to correspond with the generous efforts made for their mental and moral training.
 Great cheering marked his final words, and more hurrahs were given for the Pope, the Archbishop and Mr. McGrane.